Chair, Professor Mary Vanderschoot

 In a society becoming ever more mathematical and computerized, the department seeks to provide courses which introduce all students to the ideas of mathematics and computer science.
 The department also provides advanced courses for those wishing to specialize in one of these areas.
 We teach these technical concepts in a manner consistent with the liberal arts aim of the College and in a way that encourages the student to use these abilities to serve others.

 The purpose of the mathematics curriculum is to present the basic concepts and methods in modern mathematics, to develop the student's ability to think critically using the axiomatic method, and to apply these ideas to other disciplines.
-This major provides the mathematical background for students preparing for (1) certification in secondary education; (2) graduate study in a mathematical discipline; (3) a career in an area using mathematics, such as engineering, economics, statistics, or actuarial science.
+This major provides the mathematical background for students preparing for (1) licensure in secondary education; (2) graduate study in a mathematical discipline; (3) a career in an area using mathematics, such as engineering, economics, statistics, or actuarial science.

 Students who complete a Mathematics major are granted a Bachelor of Science degree unless they request a Bachelor of Arts degree.

 MATH 232 or

 All majors must include at least one applied mathematics course selected from: